 21 years old is the minimum-age law (both a federal law and a state law) in effect and retailers must follow that law.

-Tennessee's state law setting 21 years old as the minimum-age for tobacco, smoking hemp and vaping products took effect January 1, 2021.
+Tennessee's state law sets 21 years old as the minimum-age for tobacco, smoking hemp, vapor products or smokeless nicotine products.